Baudin999/blog/_posts/2023-09-21-returning-to-simple.md

 We keep everything in `feature/name-of-feature` branches.
 Before any merge to the master, we first merge the master into the feature branch.
 Release-specific fixes are diligently applied both to release branches and the master.

-Documentation: Tiered and Transparent
+## Documentation: Tiered and Transparent

 We've segregated documentation to offer clarity at every level:

-High Level: Confluence houses our process and project documentation.
+* **High Level**: Confluence houses our process and project documentation.
-Technical Details: Markdown files, committed alongside code, delve into the technicalities.
+* **Technical Details**: Markdown files, committed alongside code, delve into the technicalities.
-Task-specific: JIRA gives us the lowdown on individual tasks.
+* **Task-specific**: JIRA gives us the lowdown on individual tasks.

-Collaboration at Its Core
+## Collaboration at it's Core
-At the heart of our approach is collaboration.
+At the heart of my approach is collaboration.
 Production teams work hand-in-hand with devs and QAs, fostering open conversations that enhance the product.
 And though we may not strictly adhere to Test-Driven Development (TDD), our robust integration tests ensure the product's reliability.

-Remote Yet Unified
+## Remote Yet Unified
 Though our team operates entirely remotely, the structures in place — from our communication mandates to our clear documentation — ensure seamless collaboration, rendering geographical distances irrelevant.

-Closing Thoughts
+## Closing Thoughts
 In the quest to develop Corepunk, the idea was never to reinvent the wheel but to strip away the unnecessary, to return to simplicity.
 By tailoring Agile practices to our unique needs, we've found a rhythm that works for us — one that might just resonate with you.